archaeological evidence Jesus Israel sites

 Frequently Asked Questions

-Is the Via Dolorosa the actual path Jesus walked to his crucifixion?
+Is the Via Dolorosa the actual route Jesus walked?

-Are the olive trees in the Garden of Gethsemane from Jesus's time?
+Are the Garden of Gethsemane olive trees from Jesus's time?

 Plan Your Church's Pilgrimage